Thursday, October 18, 2018

 Keynote Speaker: Dr. Ingrid “Indy” Burke

 Dr. Ingrid “Indy” Burke is Dean of the Yale School of Forestry and Environmental Studies.
-She is an ecosystem ecologist and biogeochemist, with expertise in how carbon and nitrogen in ecosystems are influenced by land use management and by climate.
+She is an ecosystem ecologist with expertise in how the grasslands and scrublands of the world are influenced by land use management and by climate change.

 Prior to her current role, Burke was Dean of the Haub School of Environment and Natural Resources at the University of Wyoming, and Professor, University Distinguished Teaching Scholar, and Co-Director of the Graduate Degree Program in Ecology at Colorado State University.

 She has received over $20M in grant support for research, and published over 150 peer-reviewed articles, chapters, books, and reports.
 Burke has served as a member of numerous national and international advisory committees related to environmental science and policy.
 She has been designated as a National Science Foundation Presidential Faculty Fellow, a National Academy of Sciences Education Fellow in the Life Sciences, and was recently elected a Fellow of the American Association for the Advancement of Science.